American Express vs. Ufb Direct

 Strengths

-• UFB Direct provides a higher APY of 4.21% with conditions met.
+• UFB Direct offers a higher APY of 3.71% with direct deposit and minimum balance requirements.

-• UFB Direct has a BBB rating of A+ and is BBB Accredited.
+• UFB Direct has an A+ BBB rating and is accredited.

 Potential Drawbacks

-• UFB Direct requires a minimum deposit of $5,000 for the Checking and Savings Bundle.
+• UFB Direct requires a minimum deposit of $5,000 to open an account.

 Compare American Express' vs UFB Direct's Savings Accounts